NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 form to a grand total on the other side, or when a figure entry on one side of the form can be copied from the other side by turning or lifting the edge of the form; for some

-jobs ‘tumbler’ printing may be the natural method of handling or turning the docu- ments.
+jobs ‘tumbler’ printing may be the natural method of handling or turning the documents.
 It is useful when forms are held vertically in a tray or bound at top or bottom.

 ROUNDED CORNERS instead of square corners help to keep the forms in better condition when exceptional conditions make this rather expensive refinement desirable.